 Be sure to follow along on Instagram for more behind the scenes, and subscribe to the blog at the bottom of this post so you don’t miss the weekly updates!

 (This post contains affiliate links for your convenience.
-As an Amazon Associate, I earn from qualifying purchases.
+I earn from qualifying purchases.
 This is at no cost to you but helps support my blog, Thank you!!)

 If you read my previous One Room Challenge posts you might remember The Monstrosity – the drywalled light structure that previously dominated our dining room.
-Once that was removed we were left with a gaping ceiling hole.
-Rather than try and patch the drywall and match the ceiling texture, we opted to install a planked ceiling to add some interest!
-This solution was the perfect mix of form + function and I couldn’t wait to start getting some boards up there to patch the ugly hole!
+Once that was removed we were left with a gaping ugly ceiling hole.
+Rather than try and patch the drywall and match the ceiling texture, we opted to install shiplap boards and add so much character!
+This solution was the perfect mix of form + function and I couldn’t wait to start getting some boards up there to cover the entire ceiling and patch the ugly hole!

 So if you have a normal ceiling with trusses or joists all going in the same direction this is actually a fairly easy project and once we got started we finished in a few hours.
 I wrote out a bit of a tutorial for you here!
 Happy planking!!

 Saw (mitre saw works best for quick square cuts)